AriFordsham/GHCWiki/commentary/compiler/hsc-main.md

   Generally speaking, the desugarer produces few user errors or warnings.
 But it does produce *some*.
 In particular, (a) pattern-match overlap warnings are produced here; and (b) when desugaring Template Haskell code quotations, the desugarer may find that `THSyntax` is not expressive enough.
 In that case, we must produce an error ([compiler/deSugar/DsMeta](/trac/ghc/browser/ghc/compiler/deSugar/DsMeta)).

   This late desugaring is somewhat unusual.
-It is much more common to desugar the program before typechecking, or renaming, becuase that presents the renamer and typechecker with a much smaller language to deal with.
+It is much more common to desugar the program before typechecking, or renaming, because that presents the renamer and typechecker with a much smaller language to deal with.
 However, GHC's organisation means that

   - error messages can display precisely the syntax that the user wrote; and
   - desugaring is not required to preserve type-inference properties.